kbobrowski/en-i13n/README.md

 - Devices with Android 6 (and perhaps others as well) need to use `-e` option to patch a bug in Play Services 20.21.17

-- Note that if package name defined in file with Diagnosis Keys is not matching current app package name it will result in ApiException
+- If package name defined in file with Diagnosis Keys is not matching package name of the app then `-f` option has to be used to force validation of Diagnosis Keys file

 #### How is it working